Frequently Asked Questions

 Welcome to North!
 Once you have applied to the college, be sure to complete the remaining Steps to Admissions & Enrollment.
 Please have your English and math placement test complete before meeting with an advisor.
 If you have completed a prior college English and/or math class, bring a copy of your transcript for your advisor to determine placement.

 There are multiple placement options that can be used to determine placement into English and math classes, or classes that have English or math pre-requisites.

-You can see all the ways to place into English please see the English Eligibility Form.
+You can see all the ways to place into English on the English Eligibility Form.

-You can see all the ways to place into math please see the Math Eligibility Form.
+You can see all the ways to place into math on the Math Eligibility Form.
 For more information on using a Seattle Public School transcript for math placement please see the Seattle Public Schools Alternative Math Placement chart.

 If you are not able to place into English and/or math classes using one of these placement options, you will need to complete placement through the Testing Center. https://northseattle.edu/placement-classes

 We are available to meet with any students anytime!
 You will need to meet with your pathway advisor to make an education plan once you have completed around 30 units (credits), otherwise a block will be placed on your account preventing you from registering for classes.
 Students will be notified via email and phone to schedule an appointment to meet with their pathway advisor to create this plan.